 Welcome to Undergraduate Student Services (USS) for the College of Health Sciences!
-In USS, the Assistant Dean and Academic Program Manager provide problem solving and assistance to students as they progress through their academic plan, as well as provide support to faculty and departmental staff in their roles as advisors.
+The Assistant Deans and Academic Support Coordinator that make up the USS team can be a valuable resource for students as they progress through their academic plan, as well as provide support to the faculty and departmental staff in their roles as advisors.

 Undergraduate Student Services